LoadRunner – Introduction

 • When to stop the test? etc.

-• Agent: The LoadRunner agent sets-up a communication between the Controller and the Load Generator.
+• Agent: The LoadRunner agent sets up communication between the Controller and the Load Generator.

 Why LoadRunner?